BuoYancYdabl/Buoyancy-s-Cleanup-Detail/README.md

 For launch .tic format files you need a TIC-80.
 You can download it at https://github.com/nesbox/TIC-80

+We have a discord server for you that you can join to watch announcements and be able to talk with community: https://discord.gg/7tdRpR2

 Game in early-access (v0.0.0 Pre Alpha).
 If you will find some issues please make a issue in Issues tab.
 Also in issues you can show me some features that you want to be in game.
 Maybe i will add it.